BRYN4444/HitmanRoulette/README.md

     * **Contract Mode Targets:** 2 removed due to differences between HITMAN III and prior releases.
 * **Other Fixes:**
   * When Mobile browsing, added a sentence mentioning to touch the [INFO] text to display descriptions for settings.
-  * Minor style improvment for mobile browsing.
+  * Minor style improvement for mobile browsing.

 ---